andre-st/dotfiles/README.md

 With Slackware you don't have to deal with a lot of superstructure.

+## File-System

+I use a fully encrypted system with some partitions having different keys and only opened [when needed](usr/local/bin/cryptopen.sh).
+The partition for my home directory and /var have the same key as the system partition (stored in /etc/crypttab so that I only have to enter it once for all of them when booting).

+I used to use a logical volume manager.
+Today I leave it out for reasons of simplicity regarding operation, troubleshooting, etc. (HW-layer, LVM-layer, dmcrypt-layer, FS-layer, ...)

 ## X Window System

 ### Tiling Tabbed Window Manager: [Notion](https://github.com/raboof/notion)